 Few things are better to put in your mouth than properly smoked salmon.
 It’s the flavor of the wild and recollection of family time.
 Here’s a simple smoked salmon recipe to allow you to enjoy both!

-Each year come Independence Day, I contemplate the decision on American wild turkey versus American bald eagle as our country’s mascot.
+Each year come Independence Day, I contemplate the decision on the American wild turkey versus the American bald eagle as our country’s mascot.
 Did the founders make the right choice?

 by K.J.
 Houtman

 What????
 How could I have done this to myself?
 All this planning, all this preparation, but then not following up on the license I needed to hunt legally.

 Here’s wishing the happiest of Father’s Days to every dad and granddad who introduced his kids to hunting.
 You’ve left them inheritance more valuable than you can imagine!